 Continues examining protocols, dose calculations, system anatomy, examination indications, comparative normal pharmacokinetics and pathology.
-Topics include qualitative and quantitative aspects of radiopharmaceuticals used in diagnostic imaging, in-vitro testing, therapeutic applications and techniques, PET and PET/CT applications.
-Review of all general Nuclear Medicine procedures, PET, and PET/CT procedures are addressed.
-Prerequisite: NMT2854
+Topics include qualitative and quantitative aspects of radiopharmaceuticals used in diagnostic imaging, in-vitro testing, therapeutic

 NMT Clinical Rotation I

 First in a sequence assigning students to supervised clinical experiences in nuclear medicine technology and techniques.
 Students are introduced to the profession of nuclear medicine technology and learn by assisting a nuclear medicine technologist in the performance of nuclear medicine examinations and associated ancillary tasks.
 Competency evaluations are conducted in performance of basic patient care, administration of radiopharmaceuticals and operation of basic imaging equipment.
 The course includes a lecture series in conjunction with clinical experiences.
 Prerequisite: NMT1713C